emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have 4K content. ❌

 ***
-## Wovie
-### Score: 14/22
-1. Streams load very fast. ✔️
-1. Content is 1080p and can be changed lower. ✔️
-1. Finds streams quickly, including older content. ✔️
-1. They have 11 sources, and main one almost always works. ✔️
-1. Site does not have episode auto-next. ❌
-1. Sites UI is good, feels modern, displays results as you search. ✔️
-1. Allows adding + searching your own subtitles. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does not have watchlists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does not have 4K content. ❌

-***
 ## WatchHQ
 ### Score: 14/22
 1. Streams load very fast. ✔️